michael-donat/canister.js/README.md

 ```

 Canister will build components using an order obtained from dependency graph, if cyclic dependency is detected it will fail hard during build phase.

+## Contributing

+All contributions are more than welcome.
+Fork and PR not forgetting about linting and testing.

+## License

+MIT